ultraembedded/riscv/README.md

 Github: http://github.com/ultraembedded/riscv

-A simple RISC-V core written in Verilog and an instruction set simulator supporting RV32IM.
+A 32-bit RISC-V core written in Verilog and an instruction set simulator supporting RV32IM.
-This core has been tested against a co-simulation model, and exercised on FPGA.
+This core has been tested against a co-simulation model, exercised on FPGA, and is capable of booting a modified version of the Linux kernel.

 ## Overview
 ![](doc/overview.png)